NRFlood/school_district_analysis-/README.md

    * **Scores by school size**

        *Thomas High School is part of the MEDIUM school size range, so this is the only range impacted by the change in data.
-The images below showcase the changes in that spending range.*
+The images below showcase the changes in that size range.*

    **ORIGINAL**